Updated for 2017!

 You can walk around the property and enjoy the lovely view.
 Because of the amazing individual theming of each resort, you may find yourself strolling the sidewalks near the sandy shores along the Seven Seas Lagoon at the Polynesian Resort, “hiking” through the deep Northwestern woods at the Wilderness Lodge, swinging in a beach hammock at Caribbean Beach Resort with the sounds of steel pans in your ears, or listening to a big band swing some Disney show tunes at the Grand Floridian Resort and Spa.
 Over at the new Art of Animation Resort, you will literally feel like you have walked straight into the Cars movie.

 These are not your every day views.
 Even if you are not spending each night at the resort, wonderful memories can be made here.
 Great family pictures can be taken.

 You can drop some money in the resort gift shops.
 A potential word of warning here: one of our Disney Princess Facebook fans posted that she had noticed prices in Deluxe Resorts gift shops were higher than in the Value Resorts for the same items.
 If that’s the case, in keeping with out theme of free activities, perhaps you had better stick to window shopping.

 Did I mention there are FREE movies at Disney Resorts?
 Check it out.

 What Can You NOT Do On Property?

 You are not allowed to swim in the pools.
 This makes total sense when you take into consideration just how much money people are spending to stay at these resorts.
-If I was paying that sort of money, I wouldn’t want the pool packed out with a bunch of swimmers who did not actually pay to stay there.
-I’m not willing to take the risk of getting caught, and I certainly don’t suggest you do either.
+If I was paying that sort of money, I wouldn’t want the pool packed out with a bunch of swimmers who didn’t actually pay to stay there.
+I’m not willing to take the risk of getting caught and escorted off property, and I certainly don’t suggest you do either.
 Use this guide: Disney World Resort Pool Hopping: A Cheapskate Princess Guide.